 BBC suspends staff member after explicit photo claims about unnamed presenter

-The corporation said it was made aware of a complaint in May but that new allegations of a ‘different nature’ were brought to them on Thursday.
+The corporation said it was made aware of a complaint in May but that new allegations of a ‘different nature’ were brought to it on Thursday.

-A male member of staff has been suspended following allegations an unnamed BBC presenter paid a teenager for sexually explicit images, the broadcaster said.
+A male member of staff has been suspended following allegations an unnamed BBC presenter paid a teenager tens of thousands of pounds for sexually explicit images, the broadcaster said.

-The corporation said it was made aware of a complaint in May but that new allegations of a “different nature” were brought to it on Thursday.
+The corporation has said it was investigating a complaint since May when it was first made aware, and that new allegations of a “different nature” were brought to it on Thursday.

-The BBC said it takes any allegations “seriously”, confirming it has been in touch with external authorities alongside conducting its own inquiries.

-BBC director-general Tim Davie said he is “wholly condemning the unsubstantiated rumours being made on the internet about some of our presenting talent”.
+BBC director-general Tim Davie said he is “wholly condemning the unsubstantiated rumours being made on the internet about some of our presenting talent” after a host of BBC presenters were forced to publicly state they were not the individual in question amid heavy speculation about the identity on social media.

 In a note sent to staff and seen by PA, Mr Davie said the corporation takes “all such allegations incredibly seriously”.

-In a statement shared with the PA news agency, a BBC spokesperson said: “The BBC first became aware of a complaint in May.
+In a statement shared with PA, a BBC spokesperson said: “The BBC first became aware of a complaint in May.

 “New allegations were put to us on Thursday of a different nature and in addition to our own inquiries we have also been in touch with external authorities, in line with our protocols.